The quilters among us will recognize this stitch type but some of us are only just now finding about this really beautiful embroidery work.

 Or, you can get the entire 30 designs for less than $2 each by selecting this link to the pack.

 I did use my software to duplicate the cat multiple times.
 Once you have made a copy of the first cat and paste it, you have created a duo.
 Copy that and create the next group.
-Don't just copy a single and try to place them one at a time.
-That is difficult and will result in placement that will need a lot of adjustment.

 I am really pleased with the outcome of the cats.
 LOL, I am going to call it "Cat on a Mat."
 While I am a dog person, these cats are truly interesting in their presentation.